benedictwaweru/climate_action/README.md

-# Climate Monitoring and Action System using AI, IoT, NestJS, React, React Native, Google Cloud and Google Earth Engine
+# Climate Monitoring and Action System using AI, IoT, Google Cloud and Google Earth Engine

+## Overview